skip to content

 Summary

-The purpose of this PhD thesis is to investigate taxing rights of low-income countries with respect to non-residents’ income.
+The purpose of this PhD thesis is to investigate taxing rights of low-income countries with respect to non-resident corporations’ income.
 It asks two primary questions.
-First, how is income of non-residents taxed under domestic laws of low-income countries?
-Second, to what extent are these domestic taxing rights restricted by bilateral income tax treaties concluded with G20 member countries?
+First, how is income derived by non-resident corporations taxed under domestic laws of low-income countries?
+Second, to what extent are these domestic taxing rights restricted by bilateral income tax treaties concluded with G20 member states?

 Supervisors